Dreamweaver vs WordPress

 WordPress is popular because the administrative tools, which you use to update a blog, are relatively easy to learn and don’t require any programming skills.
 If you can use a word-processing program, like Microsoft Word, you can add a post to a blog.

 That makes it easy to get started, but like anything there are trade-offs.
 If you want to create a custom design for your blog, or you want to add complex menus, galleries or other features, the learning curve can get steep fast.
-You can choose from a gazillion templates (called Themes in WordPress), but if you want to alter those designs, you’ll need to learn PHP, which is far more complex than HTML and CSS (and trust me, those are complicated enough).

 If you find a theme you’re happy with, or you hire someone (like us) to create a custom blog design, then all you need to do is update the pages using the administrative tools, which really is as easy as writing an email, as you can see from this figure.